Skittyblock/MK1-Documentation/_docs/2 Actions/1 Airplane Mode.md

 ```

 #### Return value
-A `Boolean` with the status of airplane mode.
+A `Boolean` with the enabled status of airplane mode

 ## airplaneMode.setEnabled()
 #### Syntax